 DoIT's TLT Educational Technologies department maintains the local origination system for both the residential and hospital cable TV system in accordance with the Policy on Use of Campus Cable Television System.
 Each system has locally-originated channels (see channel lineup below) that includes satellite, electronic bulletin board, and video playback systems.
 Most of the residential channels are programmed by other departments, but run through the Educational Technologies system.
 Educational Technologies is not responsible for other programming (purchasing entertainment or news channels) or transmission (reception problems).
 Students experiencing problems with reception or concerns about non-locally originated programming should contact their RHD.

 With the ever-growing number of computer devices on campus, finding a way to conserve energy and save on energy costs is increasing.
-By using Verdiem Surveyor, we will be able to capture energy usage on workstations in the areas serviced by Client Support, which will then translate to data that we can use institutionally to map out savings on our overall energy costs.
+By using Verdiem Surveyor, we will be able to capture energy usage on workstations in the areas serviced by Customer Engagement and Support, which will then translate to data that we can use institutionally to map out savings on our overall energy costs.

 DoIT's TLT Video Production Group can produce video recordings that range from complex multi-camera productions in the ECC Building studios to location shoots with hand-held cameras.